Port Lincoln History, Industry, Fauna + Climate

 Flora & Fauna

-Lower Eyre Peninsula is truly a crossroads of habitats in Australia.
-The oceans surrounding it are renown for fishing, however the mixture of gulf waters and open ocean of the Great Australian Bight means there is a diversity of aquatic species.
-Port Lincoln has proximity to 60,000 hectares of National Parks; home to a myriad of flora and fauna to see.
-Also 250 species of birds have been recorded in the area.
+Lower Eyre Peninsula is home to a variety of habitats.
+The oceans surrounding it are renown for fishing, with the mixture of gulf waters and open ocean of the Great Australian Bight means there is a diversity of aquatic species.
+Port Lincoln has close to 60,000 hectares of National Parks; home to a myriad of flora and fauna.
+250 species of birds have been recorded in the area.

 Warm summers, mild winters and balmy weather during autumn and spring, make Port Lincoln an all year destination for touring, fishing, sailing and other recreational pursuits.